 Q: Can I get approval for a broad operational area (all of Sweden)?A: Transportstyrelsen approves specific operations, not blanket authority.
 Most approvals are limited to defined geographic areas and specific operation types.
 Broad approvals require higher safety standards.

-Q: What's the cost to get BVLOS approval?A: Application fee to Transportstyrelsen: ~SEK 1,500.
-Your internal costs (risk assessment, documentation, potential testing): SEK 10,000โ50,000 depending on complexity.
+Q: What's the cost to get BVLOS approval?A: Application fee to Transportstyrelsen: ~varies — consult relevant providers for current pricing.
+Your internal costs (risk assessment, documentation, potential testing): varies — consult relevant providers for current pricing depending on complexity.

 Q: If I have BVLOS approval, can I use it for any operation?